Samrwitt/Amharic-E-commerce-Data-Extractor/README.md

 - Load preprocessed messages.
 - Manually annotate 30–50 messages with `B-Product`, `B-PRICE`, `B-LOC`, etc.
 - Save in standard CoNLL format for model fine-tuning.
+### ✅ Task 3: Exploratory Data Analysis (EDA)
+Identified high-frequency terms and patterns in e-commerce messages.

+Noted consistent formats for prices (e.g., 1000 ብር), products, and locations.

+Insights used to guide labeling logic and entity class definitions.

+### ✅ Task 4: Manual Annotation
+Interactive labeling interface using Python CLI.

+30 messages labeled using BIO tagging scheme.

+Supported entities: B-Product, I-Product, B-PRICE, I-PRICE, B-LOC, I-LOC, and O.

+### ✅ Task 5: CoNLL Format Output
+Each token is aligned with its label.

+Sentences are separated by a blank line.

+Format is compatible with common NLP training pipelines.

+### ✅ Task 6: Preparation for Training
+Project organized to support:

+Data loading for transformers and CRF models

+Further annotation

+Integration with spaCy NER training pipelines

+Label consistency ensured for reproducible training

 ## 📋 How to Run